The Miracle (1959 film): Reception

 Not presented as a pantomime but as a regular epic, the 1959 film was panned by critics, and had the misfortune to be released to theatres the same week as MGM's widescreen remake of Ben-Hur starring Charlton Heston – one of the most successful epic films of all time.
 Even worse, Warner Bros. had earlier that same year released The Nun's Story, a film starring Audrey Hepburn in which the main character was also a nun having doubts about her vocation, as in The Miracle.
 The Nun's Story had been a commercial and critical smash hit, gaining several Oscar nominations.
 Both that film and The Miracle were produced by Henry Blanke, and most likely, one drew unfavorable comparisons with the other.

 It was not released in Great Britain until December 26, 1960, accompanied by a large advertising campaign for its ABC circuit release.
 The film was popular called a "money maker" at the box office.

 According to Carroll Baker, the film made money at the box office, but she disliked it so much that she bought out her contract with Warner Bros.
 This cost her a considerable amount of money, and she later wrote that she regretted the decision.

 The Monthly Film Bulletin wrote: "All the ingredients of the romantic Gothic novel are to be found in this travesty of the solemn religious pageant produced fifty years ago by Max Reinhardt.
 When lovers kiss, the hurricane of their emotions bends trees double.
 The heroine flees the convent, and all hell – meteorologically speaking – breaks loose.
 Thereafter battles, bullfights, and the rise of the heroine from poverty to fame, strive to add up to an exciting spectacle.
 Unfortunately the film never knows when to cry halt, and the result is nothing more nor less than a cloying confection of wide-screen wonders, shot in hysterical Technicolor."

 Home media

 The film, which was originally shot in wide screen Technirama and Technicolor and projected with a 2.35:1 aspect ratio was issued on videocassette in a cropped 4 x 3 Pan and Scan transfer in 1997, appearing on DVD in a Korean subtitled version.
-Warner Archive have been intending to release a restored 2.35:1 wide screen DVD transfer of the film for some time, but their plans have been delayed due to technical problems with the original film elements.
+Warner Archive have been intending to release a restored 2.35:1 wide screen DVD transfer of the film for some time, but their plans have been delayed due to technical problems with the original film elements.UPDATE: On November 25, 2025, Warner Archive released a restored version of the film on region free BluRay and the quality of the 16 x 9 / 2.35:1 Technirama image is outstand-ing.
+The sound quality really does jus-tice to Elmer Bernstein’s wonderful score.